dataArtisans/flink-training-web/fault-tolerance.md

 ./bin/taskmanager.sh start
 ~~~

-After a short time you will notice that the job continues to write output to the log file.
+After a short time you will notice that the job continues to write output (but to a new output file).
 Looking at the data, we should see that the data source continued from the last checkpoint before the failure, rather than starting over.

 The [Flink web dashboard](http://localhost:8081) will also show that a new TaskManager connected and that the status of our job switched to running.